Clinical decision support system

-A clinical decision support system (CDSS) is a health information technology that provides clinicians, staff, patients, or other individuals with knowledge and person-specific information, to help health and health care.
-CDSS encompasses a variety of tools to enhance decision-making in the clinical workflow.
-These tools include computerized alerts and reminders to care providers and patients, clinical guidelines, condition-specific order sets, focused patient data reports and summaries, documentation templates, diagnostic support, and contextually relevant reference information, among other tools.
-Robert Hayward of the Centre has proposed a working definition for Health Evidence: "Clinical decision support systems link health observations with health knowledge to influence health choices by clinicians for improved health care".
+A clinical decision support system (CDSS) is a form of health information technology that provides clinicians, staff, patients, or other individuals with knowledge and person-specific information to enhance decision-making in clinical workflows.
+CDSS tools include alerts and reminders, clinical guidelines, condition-specific order sets, patient data summaries, diagnostic support, and context-aware reference information.
+They often leverage artificial intelligence to analyze clinical data and help improve care quality and safety.
 CDSSs constitute a major topic in artificial intelligence in medicine.

 Characteristics

 A clinical decision support system is an active knowledge system that uses variables of patient data to produce advice regarding health care.
-This implies that a CDSS is simply a decision support system that is focused on using knowledge management.
+This implies that a CDSS is simply a decision support system focused on using knowledge management.

 Purpose

 The main purpose of modern CDSS is to assist clinicians at the point of care.
-This means that clinicians interact with a CDSS to help to analyse and reach a diagnosis based on patient data for different diseases.
+This means that clinicians interact with a CDSS to help to analyze and reach a diagnosis based on patient data for different diseases.

-In the early days, CDSSs were conceived to make decisions for the clinician literally.
+In the early days, CDSSs were conceived to make decisions for the clinician in a literal manner.
 The clinician would input the information and wait for the CDSS to output the "right" choice, and the clinician would simply act on that output.
-However, the modern methodology of using CDSSs to assist means that the clinician interacts with the CDSS, utilising both their knowledge and the CDSS's, better to analyse the patient's data than either human or CDSS could make on their own.
-Typically, a CDSS makes suggestions for the clinician to look through, and the clinician is expected to pick out useful information from the presented results and discount erroneous CDSS suggestions.
+However, the modern methodology of using CDSSs to assist means that the clinician interacts with the CDSS, utilizing both their knowledge and the CDSS's, better to analyse the patient's data than either human or CDSS could make on their own.
+Typically, a CDSS makes suggestions for the clinician to review, and the clinician is expected to pick out useful information from the presented results and discount erroneous CDSS suggestions.

 The two main types of CDSS are knowledge-based and non-knowledge-based:

-An example of how a clinical decision support system might be used by a clinician is a diagnosis decision support system (DDSS).
+An example of how a clinician might use a clinical decision support system is a diagnosis decision support system (DDSS).
 DDSS requests some of the patients' data and, in response, proposes a set of appropriate diagnoses.
 The physician then takes the output of the DDSS and determines which diagnoses might be relevant and which are not, and, if necessary, orders further tests to narrow down the diagnosis.

 Another example of a CDSS would be a case-based reasoning (CBR) system.
 A CBR system might use previous case data to help determine the appropriate amount of beams and the optimal beam angles for use in radiotherapy for brain cancer patients; medical physicists and oncologists would then review the recommended treatment plan to determine its viability.